xmhd/xor-overlay/README.md

 ### TLDR; Changelog for packages forked from main repositories ###

-* Chromium - includes hardware acceleration for video playback (currently X264, VP9 in progress), and jumbo-build option for those with muchas ram.
+* Chromium - includes hardware acceleration for video playback (currently X264, VP9 in progress), and WIP further hardening/privacy.
 * Python 2 - Maintained for legacy support.
 * Python - link-time-optmization and profile-guided-optimization support added to ebuilds.
 * sysvinit - Added fix to inittab to support shutting down containers from host.